oat-sa/extension-tao-publishing/README.md

 - Settings (the gears on the right hand side of the menu) -> Extension manager
 - Select _taoPublishing_ on the right hand side, check the box and hit _install_

+##Set up deliveries on TAO Platform

+To be able to synchronize, you need to set up the platforms that you want to sync.
+You can do it by:
+ - Clicking on Settings Icon (top corner right side) -> Remote environments -> Add Platform.
+ - Label: Fill the label with a good name of your choice.
+ - Root URL should be the protocol + hostname of the other TAO platform (Ex: https://demo.taotesting.com/).
+ - Auth type: In case of Basic Auth, just use a username and password of a real user in the system that you want to synchronize.
+Please make sure that user has proper permissions.

 ## Extension Wiki
 <!-- remove this also, when the wiki is empty -->
 You can find the [extension wiki here](https://github.com/oat-sa/extension-tao-publishing/wiki).